netvlies/NetvliesBolOpenApiBundle/README.md

 You need to have a developer key to use this API.
 You can get one by [registering at the Bol.com developer center](https://developers.bol.com/inloggen/?action=register).

+## License
+This bundle is released under the MIT license.
+See the complete license here:

+    Resources/meta/LICENSE

 ## Dependencies
 - [Buzz](https://github.com/kriswallsmith/Buzz): PHP 5.3's lightweight HTTP client